jaronfitz/Docker_Elk/README.md

 ## Cluster Name

-If joining a pre-existing cluster, then you may need to specify a cluster name different than the default "elasticsearch":
+If joining a pre-existing cluster, then you may need to specify a cluster name different than the default "elk_swarm":

     -e CLUSTER=dockers